13 Weeks • 16 College Credits

 On the Edge of the World

-Verto Education’s South Pacific semester is designed to explore the complex relationship between human actions within the environment and animal populations across a variety of ecosystems.
+Verto Education’s South Pacific semester is designed to explore the complex impact of humans on the environment and animal populations across a variety of ecosystems.

 Students examine environmental management practices, critical issues in environmental and cultural conservation, the relationship between organisms and their environment, and species conservation and management.
 Students spend 13 weeks abroad, including 5 weeks in Fiji, 4 weeks in New Zealand, and 4 weeks in Australia.
 Please note that the below itinerary is a sample – students are placed in small group cohorts with staggered itineraries to support their experiential learning!